ipspace/blog/content/posts/2024/03/multivendor-evpn-revisited.md

 Last but not least, this saga proves vendors learned nothing from the OSPF debacle of the mid-1990s:

-* The development of the EVPN RFCs was mostly vendor-driven (because nobody else would pay top-notch engineers to ~~waste~~ invest their time into arguing about the number of angels dancing on virtual pins).
+* The development of the EVPN RFCs was mostly vendor-driven (because nobody else would pay top-notch engineers to ~~waste~~ dedicate their time to arguing about the number of angels dancing on virtual pins).
 * As usual, most parts of the EVPN standards were made optional because nobody in their right mind would agree to have something they haven't implemented yet be MANDATORY.
 * Vendors decided to implement different subsets of the EVPN standards and used standards in different creative ways, creating the whole interoperability mess in the first place.
 * Don't get me started on the crazy ideas of running IBGP over EBGP because (A) EVPN was [designed to be used with IBGP and IGP](https://blog.ipspace.net/2019/04/dont-sugarcoat-challenges-you-have.html), and (B) [EBGP-as-IGP craze took over](https://blog.ipspace.net/2019/11/the-evpn-dilemma.html) in the meantime.